Oil prices increased in markets

 Baku.
-11 June.
-REPORT.AZ/ At the world market, price for barrel of WTI (West Texas Intermediate) crude oil increased by 4,56% or 2,65 USD and amounted to 60,79 USD.
+6 October.
+REPORT.AZ/ At the world markets price for barrel of WTI (West Texas Intermediate) crude oil increased by 1,58% or 0,72 USD and amounted to 46,26 USD.

-Report informs, a positive change is observed in price for Brent crude oil at stock markets.
-So, price for this crude up by 3,97% or 2,49 USD and made 65,20 USD per barrel.
+Report informs, price for Brent crude oil also changed in the world markets.
+So, price for this crude up by 2,32% or 1,12 USD and amounted to 49,25 USD per barrel.

-According to the forecasts, in case price for crude oil to be stable, average price of oil in 2015 is expected to make 70 USD per barrel.

 Share in Facebook